kennywindis/alx-system_engineering-devops/0x02-shell_redirections/README.md

+Shell I/O Redirections and Filters
-Hello world > write a script that prints "Hello, world", followed by a new line to the standard output
+Confused smiley > wirte a script that displays a confused smiley